Haxxnet/Compose-Examples/README.md

 - [Firefox](examples/firefox) - Firefox by linuxserver.io allows you to run the popular Firefox web broser on a remote server.
 - [Libreddit](examples/libreddit) - Libreddit is a portmanteau of "libre" (meaning freedom) and "Reddit".
 It is a private front-end like Invidious but for Reddit.
 Browse the coldest takes of r/unpopularopinion without being tracked.

-### Internet of Things / Smart Home
+### Internet of Things / Smart Home / IT Automation
 - [Home Assistant](examples/homeassistant) - Open source home automation that puts local control and privacy first.
 Powered by a worldwide community of tinkerers and DIY enthusiasts.
 Perfect to run on a Raspberry Pi or a local server.
+- [UpSnap](examples/upsnap) - A simple wake on lan app written with SvelteKit, Go, PocketBase and nmap.

 ### Asset Management
 - [Domainmod](examples/domainmod) - DomainMOD is an open source application used to manage your domains and other internet assets in a central location.
 - [Snipe-IT](examples/snipe-it) - Snipe-IT is a free, open source IT asset management system written in PHP.
-- [UpSnap](examples/upsnap) - A simple wake on lan app written with SvelteKit, Go, PocketBase and nmap.

 ### Backups & Syncing
 - [Duplicati](examples/duplicati) - Duplicati is a backup client that securely stores encrypted, incremental, compressed remote backups of local files on cloud storage services and remote file servers.